fgregoretti/Cpp-AIF/doc/mdp_class.md

 - `lambda` precision update rate
 - `gamma_`
 - `N_` number of variational iterations
-- `policy_len_` when not compiled with macro FULL is the time length policy, otherwise temporal horizon and time length policy coincide
+- `policy_len_` when not compiled with macro FULL is the time length policy, otherwise, temporal horizon and time length policy coincide
 - `seed_` number to initialize a pseudorandom number generator

 The basic usage is as follows: